 There are also people who simply hate newcomers, accusing them of being late adopters and blaming them for Minecraft changing too much.

 Hearing an injured wolf whimper can bring any player to shed a tear.
 It's especially saddening when the owner of said wolf doesn't seem to know or care that you can feed a wolf to replenish its lost health.
-Fortunately, recent updates allow players to feed wolves tamed by players other than themselves.
+Fortunately, players can feed wolves tamed by players other than themselves.
 If you and your wolf fall into a 1x1 hole, "you have to kill your wolf" to place blocks and escape, unless you have ender eyes on hand.

 Dying in hardcore mode after spending so much time your hardcore mode world.
 Made worse by the game, rather than deleting your world for you, forcing you to hit the "delete world" button.